Why Is Local SEO Important?

 4. Create Content for Your Local Market As search engine algorithms advance, your content should be engaging, relevant and catered to your local audience.
 Establishing local authority can help your business improve search results, connect with local business partners, increase sales and establish your status as an industry leader.
 For example, you could write blog posts about the neighborhoods that your business serves, upcoming community events that your business will be participating in, and local news stories.
 Another great way to connect with your local market is to use common phrases found in the area, such as using “soda” for Northeast customers and “pop” for Midwest customers.
 A final tip for creating local content is to include well-placed geotags, such as the name of the city or town where your intended audience lives.

 5. Ensure Your Website Design Is Mobile-Friendly Around 90 percent of smartphone users complete local searches on their devices every day.
-If your website isn’t mobile-friendly, you’ll lose the opportunity to convert your local audience into active customers.
+Whether you are an Industrial Business, underwater robotics or services related, if your website isn’t mobile-friendly, you’ll lose the opportunity to convert your local audience into active customers.
 Whether it is looking up directions, hours of operation or a specific product or service, your website should be easy to navigate and include embedded links.
 Additionally, in 2018 Google announced that it would begin mobile-first indexing, which means that websites designed with mobile best practices will receive better ranking results.

 3. Engage With Directories